nicolascalo/biomedical_data_pipelines/phage_display_sanger_sequencing/Readme.md

 # :bar_chart: Results

 - Fully self-contained interactive html report allowing easy exploration and sharing of raw and processed data by the user.
-- Drastic reduction in result trunover, from 1 day to a minute from the complete processing of 96 samples
+- Drastic reduction in result trunover, from 1 day to a minute from the complete processing of 96 samples.

 # :arrow_right::arrow_right::arrow_right: Pipeline input and output